awsdocs/amazon-migrationhub-user-guide/doc_source/doing-more.md

 | All applications |  From either the Main dashboard or Migrate dashboard, in the Most recently updated applications pane, choose **View all applications** Or, from the Discover dashboard in the Servers & Applications pane, choose **View all applications**\.  |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/migrationhub/latest/ug/doing-more.html)  |
 | Application details\.\.\. [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/migrationhub/latest/ug/doing-more.html) |  From either the Main dashboard or Migrate dashboard in the Most recently updated applications box, choose the application's status box\.  |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/migrationhub/latest/ug/doing-more.html)  |
 | Server details\.\.\. [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/migrationhub/latest/ug/doing-more.html) |  From either the Main dashboard or Migrate dashboard, in the Most recently updated applications pane, choose the application\.
 Then choose the server name in the Server ID column\.  |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/migrationhub/latest/ug/doing-more.html)  |

+## Tagging Migration Resources<a name="tagging-migration-resources"></a>

+Migrated resources \(Amazon EC2 instances or Amazon Machine Images \(AMIs\)\) reported to Migration Hub by migration tools \(like CloudEndure\) are automatically tagged with Application Discovery Service server IDs\.
+If you turn on cost allocation tagging, you can view the cost of the AWS resources that are tagged by Migration Hub in the AWS Cost Explorer Service\.
+Resource tagging by Migration Hub can’t be turned off\.
+This tagging is implemented automatically and doesn't count against your limit of 50 tags per resource\.

+These resources have the `aws:migrationhub:source-id` tag, and the `source-id` matches the `server.configurationId` server asset field from Application Discovery Service\.
+For more information, see the following topics:
++ [Querying Discovered Configuration Items](https://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-api-queries.html) in the *Application Discovery Service User Guide*\.
++ [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.

+**Note**
+Currently, automatic tagging for migrated resources isn't supported in Asia Pacific \(Hong Kong\) or Middle East \(Bahrain\)\.